What You Need To Know About Collaborative Divorce

 Do you think that putting the proverbial gloves on, getting into the divorce fighting ring and then making the other side “pay” for what they have done to you is the only type of divorce?
-Then perhaps an alternative where both parties can walk away with their dignity, knowing that they have worked towards an amicable common goal and do not “hate each other forever” would be better?
+Then perhaps an alternative where both parties can walk away with their dignity, knowing that they have worked toward an amicable common goal and do not “hate each other forever” would be better?
 Think of collaborative law.
 The Law Office of Philip A. McLeod, P.A., has helped clients throughout Florida work through this process.

-A collaborative divorce case then progresses without the difficulty of the Court system.
-The parties and counsel will meet in a series of sessions at one location which may be attended by a forensic CPA chosen mutually by the parties to assist with their financial issues and possibly have a licensed mental health professional present to assist with their communication skills.
-The lawyers’ jobs are to facilitate the creation of a broader range of possible settlement alternatives for both parties than would otherwise be available in Court.
-This process provides higher quality, individualized solutions which both parties find acceptable rather than turning their lives over to a Judge who may or may not understand their needs and desires.
+The lawyers’ jobs are to facilitate the creation of a broader range of possible settlement alternatives for both parties than would otherwise be available in court.
+This process provides higher quality, individualized solutions that both parties find acceptable rather than turning their lives over to a judge who may or may not understand their needs and desires.

 In a well-managed collaboration, each spouse is provided the opportunity to play a primary role in the creation, design, and implementation of a quality solution to their marital dissolution disputes in a controlled and emotionally safe process.
 We can help you work through this process from beginning to end and answer all of your questions in between.

 Don’t Wait; Call Today